Arthur Masuaku: West Ham United defender signs contract extension | Goal.com

 Arthur Masuaku: West Ham United defender signs contract extension

-The Hammers made the announcement on Monday after the 25-year-old returned from an extended summer break due to his international commitment with DR Congo at the 2019 Africa Cup of Nations in Egypt.
+The Hammers made the announcement on Monday after the 25-year-old returned from an extended summer break due to his international commitment at the 2019 Africa Cup of Nations in Egypt.

 The new deal comes with an option for West Ham to extend the defender's stay by two years.